Courses

 Prerequisite: Junior Standing and Consent of Instructor

-Examines fictional technologies, real-world possibilities, and the relationship between science and the imagination.
+Examines fictional technologies, real-world possibilities, and the relationship between

 Same as: ENGL 345